Background pattern

 • Benzodiazepines (e.g., midazolam, triazolam) (used for severe insomnia and stress).

-• Omeprazole (used to treat stomach ulcers).
+• Omeprazole (used for the treatment of stomach ulcers).

 • Tyrosine kinase inhibitors (e.g., axitinib, bosutinib, cabozantinib, ceritinib, cobimetinib, dabrafenib, dasatinib, nilotinib, sunitinib, ibrutinib, ribociclib) (used to treat cancer).